Humber River Hospital Foundation: Direct mail appeal featuring Humbert

 - Date of first appearance

-SOFII has to agree with Tom Ahern, who presented 'Humbert' at SOFII's IWITOT at the AFP National Convention, when he said that, 'Humbert' is an incredible leap forward into the corny by Agents of Good.
-It is easily the neatest new idea because he flies directly in the face of the stuffy instincts institutions often prefer.'
+At an I Wish I’d Thought of That (IWITOT) at the AFP National Convention in America, Tom Ahern said: ‘Humbert is an incredible leap forward into the corny by Agents of Good.
+It is easily the neatest new idea because he flies directly in the face of the stuffy instincts institutions often prefer.’

-Stephanie HIghfield of Humber River Hospital Foundation takes full marks for her willingness to take a risk with Humbert, to make him the heart of the hospital.
+Stephanie Highfield of Humber River Hospital Foundation (HRHF) takes full marks for her willingness to take a risk with Humbert, making him the heart of the hospital.

 Creator / originator

-Stephanie Highfield, HRHF, John Lepp, Agents of Good, Jessica Rae Gordon, illustrator
+Stephanie Highfield of HRHF, John Lepp of Agents of Good and Jessica Rae Gordon, illustrator

 Summary / objectives